How to Create, Flip, and Sell Your Website for Profit

 After you’ve answered these questions about your potential website, it’s time to move on to creating a website that’ll be designed to not only build an engaged audience but also have a strong chance of being sold in the future (just one of many possible revenue driving possibilities with a niche website or blog).

-To flesh that out, here’s my interview with James Morrish; he definitely knows a thing or two about spotting a good website acquisition target.
+To expand on that, here’s some amazing feedback from James Morrish of FE International; he definitely knows a thing or two about spotting a good website acquisition target.

 Ryan: Which platform do you recommend people start building their website on in order to someday be an attractive buyout prospect?